-2.22 Humanitarian, economic, social and environmental implications
+1.35 Humanitarian, economic, social and environmental implications

-Worldwide, the issue of landmines and Explosive Remnants of War (ERW) contamination stands with very few doubts in the row of the most serious problems as it becomes a principal concern preoccupying almost every war-torn country.
-Evidences and experiences generated from armed conflicts substantiate the long-term effects of these weapons on human being.
-It becomes clear that Sudan's lands contamination with mines and explosive remnants of war was basically stemmed from decades-long conflict since 1955.
-More than twenty years of civil war, during which mines and other explosive weapons were excessively used by all parties of the conflicts, bring about wide-spread contamination that has since claimed thousands of victims.
+Sudan's contamination with mines and explosive remnants of war stemmed from decades-long conflict since 1955.
+More than twenty years of civil war, during which mines and other explosive weapons were excessively used by all parties of the conflicts has brought about wide-spread contamination that has since claimed thousands of victims.

-The situation was further exacerbated by the break out of conflict once again in South Kordofan and Blue Nile states and Abyei region, which have caused unknown amount of new contamination.
-The problem perceived as grievous threat against human life and one of the most damaging factor of economy.
-Sudan was not an exemption, as the negative effects of landmines and Explosive Remnants of War in Sudan is immense to the extent that it nearly touches every walk of life of every Sudanese in a way or another.
+The situation was further exacerbated by the break out of conflict in South Kordofan and Blue Nile states and Abyei region which have caused unknown amount of new contamination.
+The problem is perceived as grievous threat against human life and one of the most damaging factors for the economy.
+The impact of Landmines and Explosive Remnants of War nearly touches every walk of life of every Sudanese in a way or another.